-- A parking permit will not be issued to any person (faculty, staff, or student) having unpaid violation charges or other outstanding ACC balances (e.g.; library fines, tuition, parking fines, etc.) until full payment is made to the Cashier's Office.
-Cashier's Office staff will check for outstanding balance holds prior to issuance of a permit receipt.
+- A parking permit will not be issued to any person (faculty, staff, or student) having unpaid violation charges or other outstanding ACC balances (e.g.; library fines, tuition, parking fines, etc.) until full payment is made.

 - A parking permit may not be purchased for or displayed by an individual ineligible to receive the permit.
 The College will suspend the parking privileges for a period of one year of individuals who violate this regulation.
 Once an individual's parking privileges have been suspended, any attempts to park vehicles on ACC property during the suspension period will result in impound of the individual's vehicle.

 C. Types of Parking Permits